Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Material and Methods

 \textbf{NetLogo} (Version 6.2.0) is a multi-agent simulator.
 Every object in a NetLogo simulation is an agent and can be used as means of communication with other agents.
 With NetLogo it is easy to replicate the same simulation and agent.
 In our settings the simulations are spiking neural networks and the agents are ants.
 Each ant is controlled by one instantiation of a common spiking neural network.
 To communicate with each other the ants can deposit pheromones.
 Patches are used to represent the pheromone which is dropped by the ants on the environment.
 Each ant is also capable of sensing the presence of pheromones.
-An important difference to notice in this implementation as compared to the works discussed in Section~\ref{sec:introduction}, is that the dynamics of the pheromone depositing and sensing are not hard-wired in the ant network model.
 NetLogo allows the simulation of the pheromone dynamics through its embedded language primitives.

 The simulations uses the spiking neural simulator \textbf{NEST} (Version 3.0) as the back-end.
 NEST is a spiking neuronal simulator for biologically plausible, large-scale neural network simulations.
 Simple neuron models with biological realistic connection structures can be simulated in an efficient way in a variety of hardware from local machines up to High Performance Computing (HPC) systems~\citep{jordan2018extremely}.
 NEST supports multi-threading and parallel execution with the message passage interface (MPI).